 John Witherspoon and the Founding of the American Republic

 Jeffry H. Morrison offers readers the first comprehensive look at the political thought and career of John Witherspoon—a Scottish Presbyterian minister and one of America’s most influential and overlooked founding fathers.
-Witherspoon was an active member of the Continental Congress, was the only clergyman to sign the Declaration of Independence, and ratified the federal Constitution.
+Witherspoon was an active member of the Continental Congress and was the only clergyman both to sign the Declaration of Independence and to ratify the federal Constitution.
 During his tenure as president of the College of New Jersey at Princeton, Witherspoon became a mentor to James Madison and influenced many leaders and thinkers of the founding period.
-He was uniquely positioned at the crossroads of politics, religion, and education during the crucial decades of the founding of the new republic.
+He was uniquely positioned at the crossroads of politics, religion, and education during the crucial first decades of the new republic.

 Morrison locates Witherspoon in the context of early American political thought and charts the various influences on his thinking.
 This impressive work of scholarship offers a broad treatment of Witherspoon’s constitutionalism, including his contributions to the mediating institutions of religion and education, and to political institutions from the colonial through the early federal periods.
 This book will be appreciated by anyone with an interest in American political history and thought and in the relation of religion to American politics.